Hey loves!

 During the bathroom renovations, I will make more posts talking about how I chose my materials and why, and the whole process… and OBVIOUSLY the “After” Photos – so stay tuned!

-Houzz; it’s a great website for home design inspiration.
+But here are some pics I collected on Houzz; it’s a great website for home design inspiration.

 This bathroom’s irregular layout doesn’t give a feeling of cramped-ness but actually gives an interesting POV.
 The subtly warm tones such as the grey subway tile, the wood-tile floors, and the creamy white cabinetry, as well as the patterned nook in the wall backlit with yellow lighting make this small bathroom very inviting.
 The lack of a mirror above the vanity is also a unique touch.